 We do have some advice on each island, though to help you choose which one you should pick for your first visit to the Hawaiian islands.
 We’ve been to the Hawaiian islands about a dozen times, including a visit to each of the main 6 islands by at least one member of the family.

 Although the primary tourist island, we do not recommend Oahu for your first visit to the Hawaiian islands.

-In Oahu, you find Waikiki, Pearl Harbor, Diamond Head, the famous North Shore, Disney’s resort (Aulani), Honolulu, and the Kualoa Ranch (home of many, many movie and TV shoots).
+In Oahu, you find Waikiki Beach, Pearl Harbor, Diamond Head, the famous North Shore, Disney’s Resort (Aulani), Honolulu, and the Kualoa Ranch (home of many, many movie and TV shoots).

 You can see Oahu featured in so many TV and movie shows from the Brady Bunch and Hawai’i 50 to North Shore and Jurassic Park.
 That giant, crowded beach lined with high rise hotels?
 Yep.
 That’s Waikiki, in Oahu.

 That diamond shaped volcanic cone at the end of the beach?
 Yes.
 That’s Diamond Head.